epsilonrt/libmodbuspp/README.md

 The source code of this program is searchable in the examples folder [router-json](https://github.com/epsilonrt/libmodbuspp/blob/master/examples/router/router-json/main.cpp).

+The syntax of JSON files is described in the page [JSON](https://github.com/epsilonrt/libmodbuspp/blob/master/doc/modbuspp_json.md) of the documentation.

 ### Note on routing libmodbus in RTU

 libmodbus does not support routing in RTU, in fact, only messages intended for a